Fredaekaraefod/OBEEC/README.md

 Ensure you have a compatible web server environment (such as Apache or Chrome) installed.
 Start the web server and navigate to the project directory in your web browser.
 License
 The OBEEC Restaurant Website project is licensed under the MIT License.
-You can find the full text of the license in the LICENSE file.
+You can find the full text of the license in the LICENSE.md file.
 >>>>>>> 8d9d173ff1b4d55f13e32736f66a3bb67997a3bc

 Conclusion